patniko/auto-distribution-function/README.md

 }]
 ```

-- _appSecret_ can be identified by logging into the App Center portal and looking at the Getting Started page for your application
 - _owner_ and _app_ properties can be found by navigating to any of the apps attached to your account in App Center and looking at the address bar.
 - _source_ and _destination_ properties are reserved for the distribution groups you wish to move a release between.
 - _installs_ are the total number of devices on the latest release